 - 1. A detailed project description; - 2.
 A development financing plan, including sources of funds and loan terms; - 3.
 A preliminary commitment for financing and/or equity; - 4.
 A proforma, if appropriate, indicating projected costs and revenues; - 5.
 If required, a statement and demonstration that the project would not proceed without the use of TIF; - 6.
-Evidence that the project meets evaluation criteria; - 7.
-Preliminary plans for the project; - 8.
-A development schedule;
+Evidence that the project meets A statement identifying the specific evaluation criteria that the applicant believes the request meets;